sandinmyjoints/leveraging-node/talk.md

 Note:
 - Speed/scalability:
 - Google has made huge investment in making V8 fast.
-- No threads, very lightweight, very scalable.
+- No threads.
+Instead, an event loop.
+Very lightweight, very scalable.
 - Community:
 - Big community and growing.
 - Lots of libraries already, more being released all the time.